ATCLL-Safe-Roads/Modules/Detection/README.md

 ## Contents

+- `atcll_video_plain` - Connects to a remote camera using RTSP and outputs the frames.

 - `atcll_video.py` - Connects to a remote camera using RTSP and executes one of the trained models to each frame, outputing the frames with the bounding boxes.

   - `--detect` - model to execute on the frames (`pothole`).